ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 - have a tweet-length announcement to be included in the morning intros

 We will:
-- send at least two tweets from the organisers mentioning your sponsorship in the month before the event
+- send at least two socials from the organisers mentioning your sponsorship in the month before the event
-- send at least one tweet from the organisers mentioning your sponsorship on the morning of the event and towards the end

 </div>